abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 relinquishment and generosity—our first priority.

-The literal translation of the word *bhikkhu* is one who subsists on alms food.
+The literal translation of the word *bhikkhu* is one who subsists on alms.
 But in keeping with the commentaries, Ajahn Chah used to emphasize that the meaning of *bhikkhu* is one who sees the danger in *saṃsāra*, the danger in the endless round of birth and death, the endless wandering.
 That’s a useful image for the unfocused, inattentive